NoahDragon/action-push-repo-as-subdirectory-in-another-repo/README.md

 The destination repository name, following the pattern "USERNAME/REPO_NAME".

 ### dest-branch [optional]
 The branch name in destination repository.
 Default is main.
+If not exists, CI will error out.

 ### dest-folder
 The folder name in destination repo.
 If not exists, will create a new one.
 Please make sure the folder name is correct, otherwise, all files under the folder will be overwritten.